Trump treated with experimental antibody cocktail for COVID-19

 Shares of Regeneron rose about 3% in after hours trade, following the announcement that Trump was given the drug.

+Zinc and vitamin D are believed to boost the immune system.
+Melatonin is a hormone that helps to regulate daily body rhythms.
+Trump has said in the past that he takes a daily low-dose aspirin, which is recommended for some adults at increased risk of heart attack or stroke.

-Reporting by Diane Bartz; Additional reporting by Deena Beasley and Michael Erman; Editing by Jonathan Oatis and Daniel Wallis
+Reporting by Deena Beasley and Diane Bartz; Additional reporting by Michael Erman; Editing by Jonathan Oatis, Daniel Wallis and Peter Henderson

 Our Standards: The Thomson Reuters Trust Principles.